All Articles

 Free AI Check

-It would be a mistake to read this as 'go astroturf Reddit.'
-That approach fails for three reasons.
+Three reasons it fails.
 Moderators are aggressive about removing promotional content.
-The community will out inauthentic posts faster than any other platform.
-And LLMs are increasingly tuned to weight thread quality, comment depth, and account history, which means low-effort plants don't get cited anyway.
+The community will out inauthentic posts faster than any other platform on the internet.
+And LLMs are increasingly tuned to weight thread quality, comment depth, and account history, which means low-effort plants don't get cited even when they slip past the mods.

-The brands that benefit from Reddit citations aren't the ones gaming the platform.
-They're the ones whose products are good enough that real users mention them unprompted, often in response to questions like 'has anyone tried X' or 'what's the best Y for Z'.
+The brands earning Reddit citations aren't gaming the platform.
+They're the ones whose products are good enough that real users mention them unprompted in response to 'has anyone tried X' or 'what's the best Y for Z'.

 What you can actually do

 Start by listening.
 Find the subreddits where your category is discussed.
-Read the threads where competitors get named.
+Read the threads where competitors get named, and track which sources AI cites about your brand so you know which conversations to prioritize.
 Pay attention to the language real users use, the trade-offs they care about, and the questions they ask.
 This is the highest-quality customer research most teams never do.

 Then participate, carefully and transparently.
 If your team has subject matter experts, encourage them to answer questions in their personal capacity, disclosing their affiliation.
 Helpful, non-promotional answers from named employees often earn upvotes and become part of the citation pool.